sunscrapers/djoser/README.md

 ### Logout

 Use this endpoint to logout user (remove user authentication token).
+This endpoint is available only if you are using token based authentication.

 #### `POST`